GoogleChrome/web.dev/src/site/content/en/reliable/offline-cookbook/index.md

 Twitter adds the new content above the old content and adjusts the scroll position so the user is uninterrupted.
 This is possible because Twitter mostly retains a mostly-linear order to content.
-I copied this pattern for [trained-to-thrill][ttt] to get content on screen as fast as possible, but still display up-to-date content once it arrives.
+I copied this pattern for [trained-to-thrill][ttt] to get content on screen as fast as possible, while displaying up-to-date content as soon as it arrives.

 **Code in the page:**